Punjab, Pakistan: Etymology

-The name "Punjab" consists of two parts (پنج and آب), of Persian origin which are cognates of the Sanskrit words (पञ्च and अप्).
-The word pañj-āb is the calque of Indo-Aryan pañca-áp and means "The Land of Five Waters", referring to the rivers Jhelum, Chenab, Ravi, Sutlej, and Beas.
-All are tributaries of the Indus River, the Sutlej being the largest.
+The name "Punjab" consists of two parts (پنج and آب), from Persian which are cognates of the Sanskrit words (पञ्च and अप्).
+The word pañj-āb is thus calque of Indo-Aryan pañca-áp and means "The Land of Five Waters", referring to the rivers Jhelum, Chenab, Ravi, Sutlej, and Beas.
+All are tributaries of the Indus River, Sutlej being the longest.
 (Note: Alternatively, Indus, Jhelum, Chenab, Ravi and Sutlej are counted among the five rivers of Punjab, with Beas considered as a tributary of Sutlej.)
 References to a land of five rivers are found in the Mahabharata, in which one of the regions is named as Panchanada (पञ्चनद).
-The ancient Greeks referred to the region as Pentapotamía (Πενταποταμία), of the same meaning as that of Punjab.
+The ancient Greeks referred to the region as Pentapotamía (Πενταποταμία).
 Earlier, Punjab was also known as Sapta Sindhu in the Rigveda and Hapta Hendu in the Avesta, translating into "The Land of Seven Rivers"; the other two being Indus and Kabul which are included in the greater Punjab region.

+The 14th-century author Ayn al-Mulk Mahru referred to the region as the wilayat of Punjab (ولایت وسیعۀ پنجاب) in Insha-i-Mahru; Punjab finds mention in the travelogue of Ibn Battuta and in the Tarikh-i-Wassaf of Ilkhanid historian Wassaf as well.
 The current name gained currency during the Mughal period.
+A term used in the Punjabi language for the Pakistani province is Lehnda Punjab while Indian Punjab is known as Chardha Punjab.

 History

 Ancient period

-It is believed that the earliest evidence of human habitation in Punjab traces to the Soan Valley of the Pothohar, between the Indus and the Jhelum rivers, where Soanian culture developed between 774,000 BC and 11,700 BC.
-This period goes back to the first interglacial period in the second Ice Age, from which remnants of stone and flint tools have been found.
-The Punjab region was the site of one of the earliest cradle of civilisations, the Bronze Age Harrapan civilisation that flourished from about 3000 B.C. and declined rapidly 1,000 years later, following the Indo-Aryan migrations that overran the region in waves between 1500 and 500 B.C.
-The migrating Indo-Aryan tribes gave rise to the Iron Age Vedic civilisation, which lasted till 500 BC.
-During this era, the Rigveda was composed in Punjab, laying the foundation of Hinduism.
+The earliest evidence of human habitation in Punjab is traced to the Soan Valley of the Pothohar, between the Indus and the Jhelum rivers, where Soanian culture developed between 774,000 BCE and 11,700 BCE.
+This period goes back to the first interglacial period in the Ice age, from which remnants of stone and flint tools have been found.
+The Punjab region was the site of one of the earliest cradles of civilisation, the Bronze Age Harrapan civilisation that flourished from about 3000 BCE and declined rapidly 1,000 years later, followed by the Indo-Aryan migrations that overran the region in waves between 1500 and 500 BCE.
+The migrating Indo-Aryan tribes gave rise to the Iron Age Vedic civilisation, which lasted till 500 BCE.
+During this period, the Rigveda was composed in Punjab, laying the foundation of Hinduism.
 Frequent intertribal wars in the post-Vedic period stimulated the growth of larger groupings ruled by chieftains and kings, who ruled local kingdoms known as Mahajanapadas.
-Achaemenid emperor Darius the Great, in 518 BCE crossed the Indus and annex the regions up to the Jhelum River.
-Taxila is considered to be the site of one of the oldest education centre of South Asia and was part of the Achaemenid province of Hindush.
+Achaemenid emperor Darius the Great crossed the Indus in 518 BCE and annexed the land up to the river Jhelum.
+Taxila in Gandhara was the site of one of the oldest education centre of South Asia and was probably capital of the Achaemenid province of Hindush.